lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 | ML-DSA-87 |     2592    |      32     |    4627   |
 {: #tab-mldsa-sizes title="ML-DSA Sizes in bytes"}

 While ML-DSA has a single fixed-size representation for each of public key, private key (seed), and signature, a traditional component algorithm might allow multiple valid encodings.
-For example, a stand-alone RSA private key can be encoded in Chinese Remainder Theorem form.
+For example, standardized encodings exist for RSA keys as both a single private exponen `d` or in Chinese Remainder Theorem form Section A.1.2 of [RFC8017].
 In order to obtain interoperability, composite algorithms MUST use the following encodings of the underlying components:

 * **ML-DSA**: MUST be encoded as specified in Section 7.2 of [FIPS.204], using a 32-byte seed as the private key.
 The signature and public key format are encoded as specified in Section 7.2 of [FIPS.204].
 * **RSA**: the public key MUST be encoded as RSAPublicKey with the `(n,e)` public key representation as specified in Appendix A.1.1 of [RFC8017] and the private key representation as RSAPrivateKey specified in A.1.2 of [RFC8017] with version 0 and 'otherPrimeInfos' absent.
 An RSA signature MUST be encoded as specified in Sections 8.1.1 (for RSASSA-PSS-SIGN) or 8.2.1 (for RSASSA-PCKS1-V1_5-SIGN) of [RFC8017].